Charles Patrick Davis, MD, PhD

 What are complications from botulism?

 Botulism can result in death from respiratory failure.
-However, in the past 50 years, the rate of death from botulism has fallen from about 60% to 8%.
+In the past 50 years, the rate of death from botulism has fallen significantly.
 Unfortunately, to survive, a patient with severe botulism may require not only a breathing machine but also intensive medical and nursing care for several months.

 Patients who survive an episode of botulism poisoning may experience fatigue and shortness of breath for years, and long-term therapy may be needed to aid recovery.